upfrontjs/framework/docs/helpers/readme.md

 #### isUuid

-The `isUuid` method determines whether the given value is a uuid.
+The `isUuid` method determines whether the given value is a UUID.
 ```js
 import { isUuid } from '@upfrontjs/framework';